 Her talents also extend into acting.
 As a young performer, she had featured roles in the video series "Guidepost Junction" and "Kid's Songs."
 She played the beloved Grace, a series regular, on the award winning children's television series "The Huggabug Club" where she was showcased as a triple threat.
 Later, she would go on to perform with the East West Player's Asian Pacific Tales Tour and as the lead in the popular action short film "Deathblow IX."
 Alexie believes there is no limit when it comes to honing your crafts as an artist, a belief that has brought her to currently study with esteemed acting coaches and at UCB Theater for improv.

 She is grateful to be able to inspire others, and equally, loves being inspired.
 Her way of thanking the universe is by giving back.
 She performs at charity events for countless issues close to her heart, teaching and choreographing.
 She has taught for studios close to home, including the UCLA Dance Team, which she was also a member of in college.
 She is on faculty with the nation-wide touring Showstoppers Dance Convention, and has taught across countries, including Japan, Cuba (touring with, Contra-tiempo, a salsa dance troupe), and the Philippine Islands.

-When Alexie is not pursuing and mastering her irrepressible love for performance she is an avid traveler, a book-culinary-film-fashion-music-museum-photography enthusiast, and enjoys making memories with her husband, family, friends, and her favorite dogs Axl Rose (her rescued Pit-bull) and Zen (her family's Shiba Inu).
+When Alexie is not pursuing and mastering her irrepressible love for performance she is an avid traveler, a book-culinary-film-fashion-music-museum-photography enthusiast, and enjoys making memories with her family, friends, and her favorite dogs Axl Rose (her rescued Pit-bull) and Zen (her family's Shiba Inu).